 It’s never too late to travel abroad, no matter how old you are, even if you have pre-existing medical conditions.
 Even if you are older than the Queen, you can still go away and get some much-needed rest and relaxation, or even an active holiday.

-Below are 5 tips to read to get cheap travel insurance for seniors over 80s:
+Below are 5 tips to read to get cheap travel insurance over 80s:

 For the latest travel advice on your intended destination, check the British government’s Foreign Office site for safety and security, entry requirements, travel warnings and health.
 Visit here https://www.gov.uk/foreign-travel-advice.